EI-CoreBioinformatics/mikado/docs/index.rst

    Installation
    Tutorial
    Usage
+   Compare
+   References

 Citing
 ~~~~~~

 We are currently working on our paper, and we will be releasing a pre-print shortly.
-In the meantime, if you use Mikado please reference our github page `https://github.com/lucventurini/mikado <https://github.com/lucventurini/mikado>`_
+In the meantime, if you use Mikado please reference our github page: `https://github.com/lucventurini/mikado <https://github.com/lucventurini/mikado>`_

 Availability and License